Overview

 The Space

-We are in the process of purchasing a building in NW Portland to house Bethanie’s Room.
+We’ve purchased a building in NW Portland to house Bethanie’s Room.
 Blanchet House had previously explored leasing a different location in Southwest Portland (the building formerly St. Stephens Episcopal Church), but pivoted after determining the site would not allow for the shelter model we envisioned.
 The costs related to renovations and trauma-informed updates are included in our total estimate for this project.

 Community Engagement